cloudmesh/cloudmesh-cmd5-kubernetes/README.rst

           Arguments:
             NAME     name of the cluster
             SIZE     size of the cluster
-            IMAGE    image of the cluster
-            FLAVOR   flavor of the vm
-            CLOUD    cloud on which the cluster will be created
+            IMAGE    image of the instaces in the cluster FLAVOR   flavor of the instances in the cluster CLOUD    cloud on which the cluster will be created